NYUAD-CRC/crc-docs/source/hpc/training/miniconda.rst

 ..
 Note::

-	The number of files quota usually gets filled up very quickly, if you use conda/pip environment as they generate a large number of residual files.
-They don't remove them automatically and hence stay in your $HOME affecting your files quota.
+	The number of files quota usually gets filled up very quickly if you use conda/pip environment, as they generate a large number of residual files.
+The conda and pip environments don't remove the files automatically and hence they stay in your $HOME affecting your files quota.

 	We recommend you to clean your conda/pip cache files (if any).
 This cleaning up of cache files is very easy and needs only a single command to be run.